peerigon/eslint-config-peerigon/README.md

 where `rule-code` is the code that is displayed along the error message.

 In rare cases, it makes sense to disable a rule for the whole project.
-For instance, if you work with JSON data coming from a foregin API that uses underscore property names.
+For instance, if you work with JSON data coming from a foreign API that uses underscore property names.

 If you don't agree with a rule, please do not just disable the rule.
 It's better to create an issue here in order to discuss the pros and cons of a rule.